 Don’t be scared off by Imsanity’s freaky feature image in the WordPress Plugin Repository.
-This free plugin automatically resizes images to a more “sane” size by using WordPress’ built-in image scaling functions.
+This free image optimizer plugin automatically resizes images to a more “sane” size by using WordPress’ built-in image scaling functions.

 A nice feature of Imsanity is the ability to set a maximum width, height and quality.
 You can also convert BMP files to JPG so images can be scaled.

 With Imsanity, you’ll be able to bulk resize images.
 When Imsanity scales an image, it replaces the original image.